pingcap/docs-cn/dev/reference/tools/data-migration/configure/task-configuration-file.md

 # Configuration arguments of running Syncer.
 syncers:
   global:
-    # The number of threads that synchronize binlog events concurrently in Syncer.
+    # The number of threads that replicate binlog events concurrently in Syncer.
     worker-count: 16
-    # The number of SQL statements in a transaction batch that Syncer synchronizes to the downstream database.
+    # The number of SQL statements in a transaction batch that Syncer replicates to the downstream database.
     batch: 1000
-    # The retry times of the transactions with an error that Syncer synchronizes to the downstream database (only for DML operations).
+    # The retry times of the transactions with an error that Syncer replicates to the downstream database (only for DML operations).
     max-retry: 100
 ```

 ## Instance configuration

-This part defines the subtask of data synchronization.
-DM supports synchronizing data from one or multiple MySQL instances to the same instance.
+This part defines the subtask of data replication.
+DM supports replicating data from one or multiple MySQL instances to the same instance.

 ```
 mysql-instances:
   -
     source-id: "mysql-replica-01"                                      # The ID of the upstream instance or replication group ID.
 It can be configured by referring to the `source_id` in the `inventory.ini` file or the `source-id` in the `dm-master.toml` file.
-    meta:                                                              # The position where the binlog synchronization starts when `task-mode` is `incremental` and the downstream database checkpoint does not exist.
+    meta:                                                              # The position where the binlog replication starts when `task-mode` is `incremental` and the downstream database checkpoint does not exist.
 If the checkpoint exists, the checkpoint is used.

       binlog-name: binlog-00001
       binlog-pos: 4